Nikola1Davydov/NikolaiDavydov/_pages/about.md

 ---

-I'm BIM Developer at ...
+I'm BIM Developer at digitales bauen.

 My research interest are in BIM and Architecture.